 In Section \ref{global existence}, we focus on the global well-posedness result for the Cauchy problem \eqref{GEQSYM}-\eqref{data}.
-As pointed out by Crin-Barat and Danchin \cite{c3}, it is possible to consider data in the hybrid Besov space $\dot{B}^{\frac{d}{p},\frac{d}{2}+1}_{p,2}$, since the low frequencies' eigenvalues are real and can thus be handled in the $L^p$-type framework, whereas the high frequencies' eigenvalues are complex-valued, and hence are in the space related to $L^2$.
+As pointed out by Crin-Barat and Danchin \cite{c3}, it is possible to consider data in the hybrid Besov space $\dot{B}^{d/p,d/2+1}_{p,2}$, since the low frequencies' eigenvalues are real and can thus be handled in the $L^p$-type framework, whereas the high frequencies' eigenvalues are complex-valued, and hence are in the space related to $L^2$.
 We shall improve the low-frequency regularities of initial data from the viewpoint of spectral analysis and the blowup criterion with respect to the $L^1$-time integrability of Lipschitz bound (see \cite{XK1}).
 Precisely, we assume that

-for some $2\leq p\leq 4$, where $\mathbf{P}$ and $\mathbf{\{I-P}\}$ represent the orthogonal projectors of conservative and dissipative parts, respectively.
-The low-frequency assumption may be more suitable, as it coincides with those quantitative estimates of spectral localization in Proposition \ref{LemmaspectrallocalHp}.
-Then, it is essentially a matter of establishing global-in-time \emph{a priori} estimates for classical solutions (which, combined with rather standard arguments, enables us to construct global solutions).
+for some $2\leq p\leq 4$, where $\mathbf{P}$ and $\mathbf{\{I-P}\}$ represent the orthogonal projectors of the conservative and dissipative parts, respectively.
+The low-frequency assumption may be more suitable, as it coincides with the quantitative estimates of spectral localization in Proposition \ref{LemmaspectrallocalHp}.
+Then, it is essentially a matter of establishing global-in-time \emph{a priori} estimates, which enables us to construct global solutions.

-In Section \ref{section:decay}, our main task is to justify the sharp characterization of large-time asymptotics of solutions to \eqref{GEQSYM}-\eqref{data} addressed by Theorem \ref{theorem0}.
-We introduce the following low-frequency assumption, according to different regularity indices of the conservative component $\mathbf{P}V_0$ and the dissipative component $\{\mathbf{I}-\mathbf{P}\}V_0$:
+In Section \ref{section:decay}, our main task is to justify the sharp characterization of large-time asymptotics of solutions to the nonlinear problem \eqref{GEQSYM}-\eqref{data} (see Theorem \ref{theorem0}).
+We introduce the following low-frequency assumption, according to the different regularity indices of the conservative component $\mathbf{P}V_0$ and the dissipative component $\{\mathbf{I}-\mathbf{P}\}V_0$: